Hernia Mesh Lawsuits Continue

 A Guide to Hernia Mesh Lawsuits and Settlements

-Although some of these products have been recalled or voluntarily withdrawn from the market (like Physiomesh for which there is an MDL), no full recall has been issued yet.
-Plaintiffs filed a storm of cases against Ethicon’s Physiomesh, Atrium’s C-QUR mesh, and Bard/Davol.
-These lawsuits cite studies associating hernia mesh products with severe injuries and high recurrence rates.
+Although some of these products have been recalled or voluntarily withdrawn from the market, no full recall has been issued yet.
+Plaintiffs have filed a storm of cases, and these lawsuits cite studies associating hernia mesh products with severe injuries and high recurrence rates.